ysc2229-s1-23/DSA-Final-Project-Pathfinding-Algorithms/README.md

 ### Visualisation
 Some challenges we faced include some bugs in clearing the screen which we managed to fix:
-- parts of the purple path were still there on the screen when we added more barriers after running it once and reran with the spacebar.
+- Parts of the purple path were still there on the screen when we added more barriers after running it once and reran with the spacebar.
-- pathfinding statistics for previous run lingered even after we changed to a new algorithm and only changed when finding the next new path.
+- Pathfinding statistics for previous run lingered even after we changed to a new algorithm and only changed when finding the next new path.
+Now it refreshes correctly.

 ### Implementing algorithms